 This sound indicates air transfer between chambers.
 Record the air pressure, then unthread it from the shock.
 Repeat this process until you reach the desired amount of sag.

 When pressurizing the shock, do not exceed 275 psi.
+For DebonAir Air Cans, do not exceed 350 psi.

 The pump must be removed from the shock prior to checking sag to avoid damage to the pump.